cardano-in-oceania/cardano-in-oceania.github.io/docs/pages/how.md

 title: How?
 permalink: /how/
 ---
-# How are we going to do it?
+# How are we going to implement and verify?

 ## Budget Overview 2025–2026
 content